elephantmfa/docs/filtering/spamassassin.md

 ### SpamAssassin Configuration

-It is recommended to add the following to your `/etc/mail/spamassassin/local.cf` if you want Spam scores for the tests.
+It is recommended to add the following to your `/etc/mail/spamassassin/local.cf` if you want spam scores for the tests.
-Since the SpamAssassin module does not report the score reported from SpamAssassin, you will need the scores to be able to calculate if it's spam.
+You will want the scores from individual tests if you plan on adjusting scores or using the tests in different ways than just an aggregate score.

 ```
 add_header all Status tests=_TESTSSCORES_ autolearn=_AUTOLEARN_ version=_VERSION_